 The fruit of monstera deliciosa is sometimes called the tropical salad fruit.
 And there’s good reason for that name, as it’s reputed to taste like a blend of pineapple, mango, and banana!

-But if unripe, this fruit is full of oxalic acid which will burn your mouth and throat.
-It can also be flecked with little black specks of concentrated acids.
+But if they are unripe green fruits, they are full of oxalic acid which will burn your mouth and throat.
+Unripe fruit can also be flecked with little black specks of concentrated acids.
 How do you know when to harvest?

 First, the fruit will form on the plant in the form of a spathe and spadix.
 The spathe is a large leaflike flower that surrounds the spadix, or eventual fruit.
 The spadix develops what appear to be greenish scales around the fruit.

-Once the scales start to peel back, cut the fruit free of the stem and place it in a paper bag to allow it to ripen further.
+Once the scales start to peel back, cut the fruit free of the stem and place it in a paper bag to allow it to get fully ripe.
 As the scales come off, you can eat the exposed portion of the fruit, picking off any black flecks you see.
 Discard these flecks.
 They’re leftover calcium oxalate and can be an irritant.

 Don’t exert any pressure on the scales to try to peel them back further.
-The starches in the fruit need time to convert to sugars, and so it will ripen very slowly.
+The starches in the fruit need time to convert to sugars, and so it will get fully ripe very slowly.
 Only the parts that the scales have flaked off of are safe to eat.

 This fruit can be eaten when ripe, or can be made into an exotic jam.
 Those who are sensitive to oxalic acids or oxalates will still want to avoid it.
 But if you’re not sensitive, enjoy your rare rainforest treat!